mli/deepnumpy-doc/guide/crash-course/2-nn.md

 ## Chain layers into a neural network

-Let's first consider a simple case that a neural network is a chain of layers.
-During the forward pass, we run layers sequentially one-by-one.
-The following code implements a famous network called [LeNet](http://yann.lecun.com/exdb/lenet/) through `nn.Sequential`.
+Consider a simple case where a neural network is a chain of layers.
+During the forward pass, you run layers sequentially one-by-one.
+Use the following code to implement a famous network called [LeNet](http://yann.lecun.com/exdb/lenet/) through `nn.Sequential`.

 ```{.python .input}
 net = nn.Sequential()